Reinforcement Learning, Bit by Bit: Agent Policy and Regret

 The design problem entails specifying the agent policy $\pi_{\rm agent}$, which at each time produces agent-state-contingent action probabilities $\pi_{\rm agent}(\cdot |X_t)$ from which action $A_t$ will be sampled.
-The objective is to maximize the expected return $\E\left[\overline{V}_{\pi_{\rm agent}}\right]$ subject to memory and per-time step computation constraints.
+The objective is to maximize the expected return $\E\left[\overline{V}_{\pi_{\rm agent}}\right]$ subject to memory and per-timestep computation constraints.
 This expectation is with respect to all uncertainty, while

 represents an expectation with respect to aleatoric and algorithmic but not epistemic uncertainty.
 It is worth noting that the agent policy $\pi_{\rm agent}$ generally differs from the target policy $\pi_\target$.
 The former is the policy executed in the process of learning the latter.